Redocly/redocly-cli/docs/commands/push-status.md

 ## Examples

+When `push` is performed from the repository's default branch, a preview build is automatically followed by a production build; this command can send only the completed builds or wait for uncompleted builds to complete.

 ### Get the build status of a specific push

-The following command prints the status of preview and production build as well as scorecards if they exist for the push with the ID `push_01hkw0p0wg348n3gtxmv8rt6hy` in the `redocly` organization and `awesome-api-docs` project.
+The following example command prints the status of completed preview and production builds as well as scorecards if they exist for the push with the ID `push_01hkw0p0wg348n3gtxmv8rt6hy` in the `redocly` organization and `awesome-api-docs` project:

 ```bash
 REDOCLY_AUTHORIZATION='api-key' redocly push-status push_01hkw0p0wg348n3gtxmv8rt6hy -o=redocly -p=awesome-api-docs
 ```

-Use this command to get the status of a previous deployment.
+If there are preview or production builds that haven't completed yet for the push ID, they are not included in the output of this command.

 ### Get build status for a specific push and wait until it is completed

-The following command checks the deployment statuses of the preview build (and subsequent production build if applicable), and waits for the builds to complete.
+You can configure the `push-status` command to check the deployment statuses of the preview build (and subsequent production build if applicable), and if the builds are not complete, check every 5 seconds until the builds are complete.
+The following example command prints the status for the preview and production builds as well as scorecards if they exist for the push with the ID `push_01hkw0p0wg348n3gtxmv8rt6hy` in the `redocly` organization and `awesome-api-docs` project:

 ```bash
 REDOCLY_AUTHORIZATION='api-key' redocly push-status push_01hkw0p0wg348n3gtxmv8rt6hy -o=redocly -p=awesome-api-docs --wait
 ```

-The checks are run for the push with the ID `push_01hkw0p0wg348n3gtxmv8rt6hy` in the `redocly` organization and `awesome-api-docs` project every 5 seconds until the build is completed, and prints scorecard information.
-When `push` is performed from the repository's default branch, a preview build is automatically followed by a production build; this command waits for both to complete.